Sebby-T/sebastianturner.ca/_projects/animal-rescue.md

   Freedom Dog Rescue was a case study project.
 I took an existing animal rescue website that was… less than optimal, and I improved on it.
 Adding in responsiveness, accessibility and an overhaul in visual design.
 btn_text: "Visit the website here"
 web_url: "https://sebby-t.github.io/animal-rescue-website/"
-aria_label: "This link will bring you to the redesigned Freedom Dog Rescue website."
 categories:
   - "Web Development"
   - "Web Design"